-- Children receiving excellent learning opportunities every day drives design and delivery of a responsive, connected subject curriculum. - To ensure personal development is tracked across school for meaningful outcomes and to celebrate successes. - To develop the effectiveness of the pupil voice within core and engagement pathways.
-To embed the role of the mental health lead to impact upon pupils' personal development. - To further develop pupil and parent oracy of online and technological safety
+- Children receiving exceptional learning opportunities everyday drives design and delivery of a responsive, connected curriculum. - To ensure personal development is tracked across school for meaningful outcomes and to celebrate successes - To develop the effectiveness of pupil voice - To embed and expand staff's awareness of mental health to impact upon pupils' personal development - To further develop pupil and parent oracy of online and technological safety - To provide continued opportunities for children to develop healthier and more active lifestyle choices, working with school health and families regarding obesity levels - After school club offer increased to 4 days a week for all pathways to ensure activities available to a wider cohort of pupils - Pupils have access to work experience opportunities and community links - Post-16 curriculum offer is developed as school rents off site spaces eg. catering space in the use of external providers into an enhanced post-16 curriculum offer at the Appleby Centre

-- To provide continued opportunities for children to develop healthier and more active lifestyle choices, working with school health and families regarding obesity levels - After school club offer increased to 4 days a week for all pathways to ensure activities available to a wider cohort of pupils.
-Increase tailored Mental Health interventions align with school Graduated Response - Pupils have access to work experience opportunities and community links - Post-16 curriculum offer is developed as school rents off site spaces eg. catering space in the use of external providers into an enhanced post-16 curriculum offer at the Appleby Centre
+Leadership and Management - judged to be Outstanding

-Leadership and Management - judged to be Outstanding How school is sustaining improvements as a result of our evaluations
+How school is sustaining improvements as a result of our evaluations

-Ofsted (June 2022)
+Stakeholder evidence:Ofsted (June 2022)